Abhishek-Verma1/ExchangeApp/README.md

 ## Introduction
 The goal is to develop a small exchange app which make simple currency conversion.
-The user submits the image using his camera or a photo from his library, the app will submit the image to plant.net API and display a list containing the results to the user.

  It has three screens:
  - Screen#1